- General Examination FAQs

 You will need the following system requirements to be able to take the IBCLC examination with Live Remote Proctoring:

-- Computer/Laptop: You may use a laptop or desktop computer.
-Dual-monitor configurations are not permitted (i.e., a desktop with two monitors or a laptop with a separate monitor.) *iPad/Android tablets and Chromebooks are not currently supported.
+- *iPad/Android tablets and Chromebooks are not currently supported.
 Microsoft Surface or similar can be used only when configured in laptop mode.

 - Web-Camera: You will need a movable web-camera for the check-in process.
 A web-camera in a laptop is acceptable, as long as you are able to move the laptop to show the entire room.
 You may not have more than one web-camera in use at the same time.
 Using a mobile device as a web-camera is not supported.
+If you are using a desktop computer or a laptop with the screen closed, the camera must be connected via USB.

 - Web-Camera Resolution: 640 X 480 p